-In this morning’s selection from the Office of Readings in the Roman Breviary, the Venerable Bede, an English monk presents a beautiful analysis of Mary’s joy-filled song – The Magnificat.
+This morning’s selection from the Office of Readings in the Roman Breviary is written by an English monk named “the Venerable Bede.”
+It discusses Mary’s joy-filled song – The Magnificat.

 Bede was born in the year 673 and died in 735.
 He lived in Northumbria, primarily in the two monasteries of Saint Peter and Saint Paul.
 These monasteries had accumulated a wonderful collection of Greek, Latin, and early Church manuscripts.
 Bede spent his life studying, writing, and dictating the results of his research and prayer.
 He is known primarily for his most famous tome which is The Ecclesiastsical History of the English People.
 This work resulted in later generations giving him the title “The Father of English History.”

 In 1899, Pope Leo 13th made Bede a Doctor of the Church.
 Bede was a skilled translator, linguist, and writer.
 His ability to compose insightful spiritual essays, and skill in making the writings of the Early Church Fathers accessible to his fellow Anglo-Saxons, significantly contributed to the growth of Roman Catholicism in England.

 Let us take a moment today to dwell upon one of his perceptive and rich essays on the Blessed Mother.
 In the selection below, Bede provides us with an essay on Mary’s response to the knowledge that she will be the mother of the Savior.
 Her poetic song is known as The Magnificat, said in the presence of her cousin Elizabeth (and possibly Elizabeth’s husband Zechariah).
 They mutually rejoice in the knowledge that they are both pregnant (The Visitation).